pvoelker/BriansUsbQuizBoxApi/README.md

-# Brian's USB Quiz Box API
+# Brian's USB Quiz Box Communication Protocol API

 ##  About

-An API for interfacing with a USB Quiz Box by Brian's Boxes
+An API for interfacing with USB quiz boxes using the Brian's Quiz Box communication protocol.
+These include:
+- Brian's Quiz Boxes
+- Kirkman Basic Quiz Boxes (name TBD)

 ## How to Use